droantree/ratenews/README.md

 # ratenews
-Simple project touse tweets to help rate the reliability of new sites/articles
+Simple project to use tweets to help rate the reliability of new sites/articles